The 2 Bishop Checkmate: Understanding Checkmate Patterns

 Waiting Moves (Zugzwang)

-Black has been zugzwang-ed to play Kh1.
+Black has been zugzwang-ed to play Kh1

-Zugzwang is a word used to describe when your opponent is forced to make a bad move.
+Zugzwang is a word used to describe a situation where your opponent is forced to make a bad move.
 In other words, whatever they play will lead to their downfall.
-This rule must be employed to both corner up the king and to land the final checkmate blow.
-When the distressed King is away from the edge of the board, the bishops, assisted by the dominant king, use zugzwang to restrict such king to the edge of the board.

-Example
+A Step-by-Step Example

 White to play